 The unique features of this book in relation to existing literature are as follows:

 Defining topic: the idea of rebellion.
 Two fundamental positions have developed in research literature over recent decades: on the one side are scholars who believe that Jewish society resisted Rome from the very beginning of Roman occupation.
 These scholars are preoccupied with the question of why resistance in principle found expression during some periods and not during others.
 In contrast, there are scholars who argue that Jews generally accepted Roman rule.
 Violent actions against Roman occupation are explained as the result of local circumstances and tend to understate the importance of ideology.
-In this book, I will trace the iterations of the idea of rebellion and its affiliation to violent acts of resistance.
+In this book, I will trace the iterations of the idea of rebellion and its association with violent acts of resistance.
 In this sense, the book is a history of ideas.
 It will demonstrate that the notion of rebellion underwent considerable transformations over time and among the different groups involved, with the nature of the idea of rebellion significantly influencing the perceived means and goals of the struggle among specific groups.
-On the other hand, I will show that some of the violence had nothing to do with the ideology of rebellion, but that its very occurrence sometime fed the ideology of rebellion and bolstered its supporters.
+On the other hand, I will show that some of the violence had nothing to do with the ideology of rebellion, but that its very occurrence sometime fueled the ideology of rebellion and bolstered its supporters.

 Theory and history.
 Although many historians resist the imposition of theory onto the dynamic and contingent unfolding of historical events, contemporary theories of rebellion and revolution allow for the categorization of violent events and illuminate the causal links that help us interpret certain phenomena.
 A careful employment of such theories can help clarify the complex history of Judea.
 At the same time, this history can assist us in revising of certain theoretical perspectives, especially as related to the changing ideology of rebellion as it spread among different groups.